USS Midway (CV-41): Operation Desert Storm

 Operation Desert Storm began the next day.
 On January 17, 1991, at 2:00AM, Midway launched aircraft from CVW-5 for the first carrier strikes of the Gulf War.
-An A-6E TRAM Intruder from VA-185 Nighthawks from the Midway was the first carrier aircraft over the coast.
-Around 17 other aircraft from the Midway provided support during the strikes.
+An A-6E TRAM Intruder from VA-185 Nighthawks from Midway was the first carrier aircraft over the coast.
+Around 17 other aircraft from Midway provided support during the strikes.

 At around 4:05AM, four A-6E TRAM Intruders from VA-185 and VA-115 Eagles attacked Shaibah Air Base at around 350 ft, encountering heavy AAA fire, with two of the four aircraft not dropping their bombs.
 At around the same time, three A-6E TRAM Intruders from VA-115, each loaded with six Mk.83 bombs; attacked Ahmad Al-Jaber Air Base in occupied Kuwait.
-The AAA fire at Shaibah led to the Midway's pilots avoiding low-level attacks for the rest of the war.
+The AAA fire at Shaibah led to Midway's pilots avoiding low-level attacks for the rest of the war.
 No Midway aircraft were lost on the strikes.
 The Navy launched 228 sorties that day from Midway and Ranger in the Persian Gulf, and from and Saratoga in the Red Sea.
 The Navy also launched more than 100 Tomahawk missiles from nine ships in the Mediterranean Sea, the Red Sea, and the Persian Gulf.

 Midway later launched an F/A-18 Hornet that used the first AGM-62 Walleye television-guided glide bomb in combat.
 The Hornet from VFA-195 destroyed a T-shaped building at Umm Qasr Naval Base with a Walleye II.
 The pilot, LCDR Jeffery Ashby, led a mission on 13 February 1991 that successfully destroyed an Iraqi Super Frelon helicopter armed with Exocet missiles (which had posed a threat to the US Carriers) with a Walleye I. The removal of the threat allowed Midway and the other carriers Ranger and to move closer to Kuwait.
 NF-104 was painted with a kill marking for the helicopter and was displayed when Midway returned to Japan.
 Some of Midway's F/A-18As also unsuccessfully attempted to intercept Iraqi Mirage F1s during the Attack on Ras Tanura on January 24, with an RSAF F-15C later shooting down both of the Mirages.

 Desert Storm officially ended 28 February, and Midway departed the Persian Gulf on 11 March 1991 and returned to Yokosuka.